songjiang0909/CF-GODE/README.md

-Firt comit, more to be updated.
+First comit, more to be updated.